Protect your newsfeeds.

-But selfies are not without their own brand of controversy.
-Sometimes they end up in the wrong hands (I'm looking at you, Scarlett Johansson), wind up on sites as a form of revenge porn, implicate people in wrongdoings, and are, at least according to a writer at Jezebel, a cry for help.
-I'm still sticking to my "Look at me!
-Look at me!" theory, but I digress.
+But selfies aren't without their own brand of controversy.
+Sometimes they end up in the wrong hands (I'm looking at you, Scarlett Johansson), wind up on sites as a form of revenge porn, implicate people in wrong doings, and are — at least according to a writer at Jezebel — a cry for help.

-It may not be the most novel thing for those who are really into taking photos of themselves and sometimes others, but the couplie hashtag has been on the rise since Kylie Minogue posted a photo of herself and her hairstylist back in November.
-Since then there's been a 140 percent rise in the use of that particular hashtag.
-Then in December, according to a gift card firm, One4all, 60 percent of the photos that went up over the Christmas holiday were couplies.
+It may not be the most novel thing for those who are really into taking photos of themselves and sometimes others.
+There's been a 140 percent rise in the use of that particular hashtag.
+And according to a gift card firm, One4all, 60 percent of the photos that went up over the Christmas holiday were couplies.
 Yes, couplies are about to ruin your Facebook and Instagram feeds just like selfies do.